 Redevelopment Plan and the comprehensive plan for development of the City as a whole.
-Public improvements and facilities may include, but are not limited to, the following:
+Public improvements and facilities may include, but are not limited to, the following c) Parks and Open Space

 A range of roadway, utility and related improvement projects, from repair and resurfacing to major construction or reconstruction, may be undertaken.